confirm/ansibleci/README.md

 Purpose
 =======

-We've created _Ansible CI tests_ to run CI tests against an existing Ansible project before changes are merged into the active development tree.
+We've created _ansibleci_ to run CI tests against an existing Ansible project before changes are merged into the active development tree.

 Most of the time we're working with `git` and we make use of pull/merge requests in Git platforms like GitHub, GitLab or Stash.
 When users sent pull/merge requests to merge their changes into the active development tree, someone had to check their commits in advance.